Commercial lease lawyers in London experienced in dealing with commercial lease default, forfeiture and relief from forfeiture.

-A Section 146 Notice is the required form of notice to be given to the tenant notifying the tenant of the alleged breach and intention to.
+A Section 146 Notice is the required form of notice to be given to the tenant notifying the tenant of the alleged breach and intention to forfeit.

-Some commercial premises landlords do seek to forfeit by simply changing the locks without a court order.
-This is very risky and there should be very strong reasons for doing so.
+Some commercial landlords attempt to forfeit the lease by simply changing the locks without a court order.
+This is very risky legally and there should be very strong reasons for doing so.
 The main risk associated is that the tenant may apply to court for an order for relief from forfeiture and may also claim damages for losses.

 Surrender of lease instead of forfeiture of lease?

-In most situations, forfeiture is based in rent arrears.
+In most situations, forfeiture is based on rent arrears.
 The tenant may well be in a position where they can’t pay and recognise the need to end the lease.
-A better and sometimes cheaper option for both landlord and tenant is to agree that the lease is terminated by surrender by the tenant..
+A better and sometimes cheaper option for both landlord and tenant is to agree that the lease is terminated by surrender of the lease by the tenant.

-There are some pros and cons of forfeiture, surrender and possibly other options such as sub-letting or assignment of the lease to a new tenant.
+There are some pros and cons of forfeiture.
+Other options may include surrender or sub-letting or assignment of the lease to a new tenant.